 The other thing I love about these characters, other than how gosh darn cute they are, is the lore and story behind them all.
 They all hate each other, that much is clear, if you have one person as your companion for example, then the enemies you face will actually be the army of one of the other companions you can follow.
 The issue is, once you reset, so do all of their memories, so your best bud in the whole wide world in one timeline may actually turn out to be a boss battle in the timeline of another person…

 I know what your thinking, “Rob, this game sounds like groundhog day where the Harbinger is Bill Murray and everyone else forgets everything.
 If that’s the case, how does the story progress?
 You can’t explain everything each time you see them can you?”
 I’m glad you asked that as the answer is no, you can’t and you don’t.
 Another skill the Harbinger has is the ability to implant memories into peoples heads.
 So, once you have played through all the characters days and you have learnt new information about the murder, you inherit a 10-20 second cutscene as a memory within your mind.
-Upon returning to one of the characters days, you give this thought to the companion and boom!
+Upon returning to one of the characters’ days, you give this thought to the companion and boom!
 They instantly think something different, which results in the character deciding on different actions and thus a new path in life for them to follow, and for you to accompany them on.

-This is an interesting mechanic, it’s nothing new as it’s basically just working on the timelines until you get a new memory.
+This is an interesting mechanic, it’s nothing new as it’s basically just working on the timelines until you get new memories.
 Then you work on the timelines until you get another new memory to implant and go down a different route – rinse and repeat.
 However, it’s really well implemented and keeps the game fresh as each pathway, although sometimes in the same areas, go down physically different paths and into different areas.

 The main issue I had with this, and with the game in general, is that you can only go forward or back to the beginning of your current memory.
 I don’t think it’s a big issue, as I imagine you can get all the trophies and explore everything quite easily, but you can’t go back to early timelines as you can’t choose what memory to implant.
 Basically, let’s say you play the game, you do all the initial pathways and get a memory.
-You implant the memory in all the companions and do all these until you get a new memory.
+You implant the memory in all the companions and do all these until you get new memories.

 Now, say you realise one of the paths from the first memory or before you got that, had something which you forgot to collect or a route you never tried out before moving on – tough.
 Your only option now is to implant the latest memory and work from there.
 I don’t know if this will come back and bite me, but in two stages, I disobeyed the companion and went a different way, as I had a key – I was never able to return and go the way they originally wanted me to go.
 Basically, I would have liked a method of picking which memory I implant so that I can go back to previous pathways.